Best Restaurants in Ljubljana 2026: Top Picks for Every Budget

 Book an experience

 Ljubljana has quietly become a restaurant capital that punches well above its size.
 The city mixes historic gostilnas (old-style inns), modern tasting-menu houses, and Balkan-style casual eateries into a dining scene that is surprisingly good for a city of 300,000 people.
+Whether you are looking for a Michelin-level tasting menu, a plate of traditional štruklji (rolled cottage cheese dumplings), or a €3 burek at 2am, Ljubljana covers all points.

 In 2026, expect: